 - Termination of parental rights ordered in another state or involving another child

-What Does Declaring a Parent Unfit Mean?
+What Does Declaring A Parent Unfit Mean?

 It is a false belief that if a parent is declared unfit that they will relinquish all rights and parenting time of their children.
 The family courts of Colorado will examine each case individually to determine what the best interest of the child is and what the situation with the unfit parent is.
 In some rare cases, parenting rights may be revoked or all visitations may be supervised and overnights or being alone with the child may not be an option.
 To learn more about your rights and what your circumstances mean, connect with a family lawyer in Arapahoe County who is invested in what’s best for your family, connect with the Law Offices of Kelli J. Malcolm today.

 Make no mistake about it, there really is no such thing as “winning” a custody battle.
 No matter how much you love your child or how awful the other parent is, your child is the product of the two of you and will always feel a bond between both of you.
-As highly charged as a divorce may be and advocating for the best interests of yourself and your child, sometimes it’s easy to lose sight of or remember that your child loves both parents and always will.
+As highly charged as a divorce or allocation of parental responsibilities may be and advocating for the best interests of yourself and your child, sometimes it’s easy to lose sight of or remember that your child loves both parents and always will.

 - What did I do wrong?